gdsbook/book/notebooks/03_spatial_data_processing.md

 j = gpd.sjoin(gdf, sd_tracts, how='inner', op='within')
 ```

-We see a warning that alerts to a problem with the coordinate reference systems
+We see a warning that alerts us to a problem with the coordinate reference systems
 being different between the two dataframes.
 Since our spatial join is based on
-the spatial relationship of containment (`within`), the CRS have to be
+the spatial relationship of containment (`within`), the CRSs have to be
 identical for this to be correct.

 Let's fix this and continue on: